 - An opportunity to learn about the world of work

 We use Career Companion as our main online resource for careers.
 This is available to all our staff and students and their parents by clicking here.
 This can be accessed using the following as both the username and password: csstudent.

 Find out how to make the most of Career Companion by clicking here.

 In addition we keep a range of careers related material in a section of the library.

 Alexandra Holmes: Key Stage 5 Progression Coordinator and Whole School Careers Lead.

 David Ryde: impartial careers advisor (Postgraduate Diploma in Careers Guidance; Member of the Career Development Institute)

 Julia Ralph: staff member responsible for year 10 Work experience

 All the staff mentioned above are available to help students on an individual basis.
 In addition, senior staff interview all year 9s prior to them choosing their options.

-Students who wish to have an individual careers interview from an independent adviser should speak to Mr Williams who can make an appointment.
+Students who wish to have an individual careers interview from an independent adviser should speak to Mrs Holmes who can make an appointment.